kedro-org/kedro-devrel/blog_post_collaboration/Integrating_Kedro_with_Databricks.md

 ## Enabling MLFlow on Databricks
 Using [MLflow](https://mlflow.org/) to save all your artifacts directly to Databricks leads to a powerful workflow.
-For this we can use [`kedro-mlflow`](https://github.com/Galileo-Galilei/kedro-mlflow).
+For this you can use [`kedro-mlflow`](https://github.com/Galileo-Galilei/kedro-mlflow).
 Note that `kedro-mlflow` is built on top of the mlflow library and although the databricks config cannot be found in its documentation, you can read more about it in the [documentation from mlflow directly](https://mlflow.org/docs/latest/index.html).

 After doing the [basic setup of the library](https://kedro-mlflow.readthedocs.io/en/stable/source/02_installation/02_setup.html#activate-kedro-mlflow-in-your-kedro-project) in your project, you should see a `mlflow.yml` configuration file.
 In this file, change the following to set up your URI: